 - Trouble holding your head up.

 You may not experience all of these symptoms at once either, and each one may cause various degrees of severity.
 You may also feel as though there is no way that it is an anxiety attack.
-Anxiety attacks and panic attacks are often so severe for people, that it causes tremendous health anxiety – many people develop a degree of health anxiety that causes symptoms to worsen, and a significant fear of the symptoms coming back.
+Anxiety attacks and panic attacks are often so severe that the sufferers live in constant fear of the symptoms coming back.

 Anxiety attacks also tend to peak around 10 minutes (though because anxiety attacks are not as severe as panic attacks, they may peak differently).
 Then as they dissipate, they often leave you feeling fatigued and drained, possibly fearful of another attack.